viviemXD/webrtc-audio-video/README.md

 - Supports Chrome and Firefox.
 - No need for a Web Server.
 - Supports HTTPS and secure websocket wss.
+- Supports H264 and VP8, see useH264 flag in code in index.html.

 ####  Prerequesites